Attribution 2.0

 With revenue attribution, you can pinpoint which specific campaigns, channels, or content pieces directly influence your bottom line.

 Case Study 📝: Cognism used HockeyStack to gain a clear, data-driven view of their marketing impact.
 They started tracking multi-touchpoints across the customer journey, which helped them accurately assess each marketing interaction's contribution to revenue.
 With customizable attribution models, they could evaluate channels and campaigns based on actual performance.
-Through HockeyStack, Cognism achieved a 5x return on ad spend and saw a 25% increase in overall ROI.
+Through HockeyStack, Cognism achieved a 5x return on ad spend and saw a 25% increase in overall marketing ROI.
 [Read Full Case Study]

 Insightful Dashboards for Quick, In-Depth Analysis